* DEADLINE TO APPLY FOR A CIVILIAN ABSENTEE BALLOT FOR THE

 How do I vote by absentee ballot?

 Voting by absentee ballot is a two step process.
 First, one must apply for an absentee ballot.
 Forms for this purpose are available at the County Services Center, from the political parties, and from many campaigns.
-You may also click on the "Forms" section and print the page that comes up, and return it by mail.
+You may also click on the Absentee Ballot Application and print the page that comes up, and return it by mail.

 It is not possible to apply online or over the phone.
 If you are in the military or live overseas, you may apply by FAX.
 However, you must send the original to us by mail before Election Day, or your ballot will not be counted.
 We need a signature to process an absentee ballot request.